nathan-analytics/nathan-analytics/README.md

 ## What I Bring

-- Strong ability to translate data into clear, actionable insights
+- Ability to translate data into clear, actionable insights
 - Experience working with real-world datasets and business problems
 - End-to-end project experience from data cleaning to visualization
-- Focus on delivering insights that support decision-making
+- Focus on insights that support business decision-making

 ---